 Click here, for more information on today’s featured artist, He Qi.

-For more information on the art, scripture translation and the use of this post in other settings, please refer to the copyright information page.
+For more information on the art, scripture translation and the use of this post in other settings, please leave a comment.